-The Enhancing New Student Success through Undergraduate Research Experiences (ENSURE) program is an opportunity for students with diverse backgrounds to gain experience in a research laboratory, work with current Austin College undergraduate students, receive mentorship from faculty, and learn about Austin College.
-Incoming first year students, who are underrepresented minority, first generation college students, and/or exhibit financial need, would be eligible to participate in the ENSURE program for 4 weeks during the summer, 2017.
-At this time, the ENSURE program would potentially offer biology and chemistry research opportunities.
+The ENhancing Success through Undergraduate Research Experiences (ENSURE) program is an opportunity for students with diverse backgrounds to gain experience in a research laboratory, work with current Austin College undergraduate students, receive mentorship from faculty, and learn about Austin College.
+The program may offer research opportunities in biology, chemistry, mathematics & computer sciences, neuroscience, physics, and public health.
+Incoming Austin College first year students who are first generation college students, from under-represented populations, or qualify for need-based financial aid are encouraged to apply.
+Recipients of the competitive award will receive a stipend to spend 4 weeks of the summer conducting research at Austin College.

-The benefits to the students will be, an upper-class mentor, faculty advisor, events to integrate them into campus life and connections to on-campus services, and a cohort of fellow students working through their first undergraduate research experience.
-Students would receive college apartment housing for the time of the program and also be paid $1500 for 40 hours of lab work per week for four weeks.
+The benefits to the students will be an upper-class mentor, faculty advisor, events to integrate them into campus life and connections to on-campus services, and a cohort of fellow students working through their first undergraduate research experience.
+Students would receive college apartment housing for the time of the program and also be paid $1600 total for four weeks.
+The commitment is for 35 hours of lab work per week.
 We expect these students will gain self-confidence and independence in their education so they are prepared to succeed at Austin College.
 Students should also gain career awareness, mechanisms for identifying internships and fellowships during college, and post-graduation employment options.

 If you have questions about the program, please contact the CREATE office.